Perfect pure quantum state transfer via state restoring and ancilla measurement: Introduction

+Now days, state transfer under interaction with environment attracts attention of many researchers.
+Thus, the high-fidelity state transfer along the spin-chain governed by the nearest-neighbor XX-Hamiltonian with properly adjusted coupling constants and interacting with environment via the Lindblad operators is studied in Ref.\cite{XALW}.
+State transfer along a short homogeneous chain with non-Markovian dynamics is considered in Ref. \cite{WRLYW}.
+The high-fideltity adiabatic state transfer (in particular, including interaction with environment) is studied in \cite{VBRR}.

 Numerous papers were devoted to modification of the state transfer algorithm.
-Among others, we select the remote state creation \cite{ZZHE,BPMEWZ,BBMHP,XLYG,PBGWK,PBGWK2,DLMRKBPVZBW,PSB,LH,Z_2014,BZ_2015,BZ_2018} that is practically realized for the photon systems \cite{PBGWK,PBGWK2,DLMRKBPVZBW}.
+Among others, we select the remote state creation \cite{XLYG,PBGWK,PBGWK2,DLMRKBPVZBW,PSB,LH,Z_2014,BZ_2015} that is practically realized for the photon systems \cite{PBGWK,PBGWK2,DLMRKBPVZBW}.
 In this case, there is a map between the parameters of the sender state and the parameters of the receiver state.
 However, the region of creatable parameters does not cover the whole state space of the receiver.

-Recently the state restoring of the mixed state was proposed as a method for obtaining the receiver state $\rho^{(R)}$ that has the most close structure to the initial sender state $\rho^{(S)}(0)$ \cite{FZ_2017,BFZ_2018,Z_2018,FPZ_2021,BFLP_2022,FPZ_2024}. {Namely, we call the receiver state $\rho^{(R)}$ restored if, at some time instant, each its element is proportional to the appropriate element of the initial sender's states $\rho^{(S)}(0)$, i.e.,
+Recently the state restoring of the mixed state was proposed as a method for obtaining the receiver state $\rho^{(R)}$ that has the most close structure to the initial sender state $\rho^{(S)}(0)$ \cite{FZ_2017,FPZ_2021}. {Namely, we call the receiver state $\rho^{(R)}$ restored if, at some time instant, each its element is proportional to the appropriate element of the initial sender's states $\rho^{(S)}(0)$, i.e.,

 Here, the coefficients $\lambda_{ij}$ {(complex in general)} are called the $\lambda$-parameters.
 They do not depend on a particular state $\rho^{(S)}(0)$ to be transferred and are defined by the interaction Hamiltonian and time instant for state registration.
-It is important, that the proposed state-restoring algorithm is not sensitive to a particular Hamiltonian with the only requirement that this Hamiltonian conserves the excitation number in a system (although this is only a simplification requirement, so that restoring in more general case is also possible \cite{TZ_2025}).
+It is important, that the proposed state-restoring algorithm is not sensitive to a particular Hamiltonian with the only requirement that this Hamiltonian conserves the excitation number in a system.
 We emphasize that, in general, the restoring formula (\ref{r1}) is applicable to the non-diagonal elements of $\rho^{(R)}$, while the diagonal elements require special treatment \cite{FPZ_2021,BFLP_2022}.
 Not all of them can be restored unless the special restrictions on the structure of $\rho^{(S)}$ is imposed. } The state restoring is achievable by introducing special unitary transformation at the so-called extended receiver (receiver with several closest nodes of the transmission line).
-Another more physical method of restoring via the variable local magnetic field was proposed in \cite{FPZ_2024}.